OctaForge/OF-Engine/README.txt

 OctaForge
 ================

-This is OctaForge developer alpha 10 (0.1.9, 27 December 2011)
+This is OctaForge developer beta (0.2.0, April 2013)

-In sync with Tesseract: 26b50e8f (flag icon fix)
+In sync with Tesseract.

 For installation, read INSTALL.
-To run it, launch bin_unix/client_YOUROS_YOURARCH on *nix and bin_winYOURARCH\client_win_YOURARCH.exe on Windows.
+To run it, launch bin_unix/client_YOUROS_YOURARCH on *nix and bin_winYOURARCH\client_win_YOURARCH.exe on Windows from either the main directory or the bin directory.
-You need to run them from the primary OF directory, not from the directory containing the binary.

 There is "empty" map bundled with the engine.
 It uses drawing application example by default.